-Ever wonder how paper is recycled or how to make recycled paper at home?
+Ever wonder how paper is recycled or how to make paper without a screen?
 In this mini thematic unit, you will find fun activities to learn all about making paper with kids and other fun ways to teach recycling.
 It’s perfect for an Earth Day theme!

 For this project, you will make your own recycled paper from cardboard egg cartons and kids will learn how recycled paper is made by making it themselves!